vhr1975/OpenAI-Tutorials/rag-pdf-demo/README.md

 For questions, feedback, or collaboration, open an issue or reach out via GitHub.

 ---
-This project is designed to showcase the skills and developer experience expected of an OpenAI Developer Experience Engineer.
-It demonstrates full-stack AI integration, robust error handling, and a developer-friendly workflow.
+This project demonstrates full-stack AI integration, robust error handling, and a developer-friendly workflow.